nitin-koul/readEmailPython/README.md

 # readEmailPython
-Python script to search and read emails by entering a key term.
+Python script to search and read emails(gmail only) by entering a key term.

 Steps to access:
 1. Run the python script.